shash61/simple-task-manager-api/README.md

 Getting Started
 To get started with the project, clone the repository and install the dependencies:

-bash
-Copy code
 git clone https://github.com/your-username/simple-task-manager-api.git
 cd simple-task-manager-api
 npm install
-To start the server, run:
+To start the server, run: node index.js

-sql
-Copy code
-npm start
 The server will start on http://localhost:3000.

 API Endpoints